Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAnd right at the end of the show we sang pleasant and delightful.

-Speaker AAnd I'd already arranged with the guys that I wanted to propose to my then girlfriend.
+Speaker AAnd I'd already arranged with the guys that I wanted to propose to my.

 Speaker ASo we'd all kind of brief that.